wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 0. Copy the properties to all visual elements.

 0. Generate the video to .mp4 file.
 Click Share, Local.

-0. Extract narration .srt (SubRip) text file from Camtasia
+0. Extract narration .srt (SubRip) text file from Camtasia (if you created them in Camtasia).

 0. Upload to YouTube, Vimeo, DailyMotion, etc.
 0. Upload .srt file to YouTube.

 0. Make a backup to a USB drive.
 Just in case.
 0. Get feedback and revise.